Combodo/iTop/readme.txt

 #614 Fixed regression on multi column queries (could not display Null objects)
 #615 Fixed bug on multi column queries - wrong count resulting in strange effects in the display of results
-Bug fix: incorrect handling of "negative" selections in bulk delete Renamed priv_Userinternal into priv_userinternal, and added a check for table names (lowercase is the rule!) error.log moved into the log directory
+Bug fix: incorrect handling of "negative" selections in bulk delete Renamed the SQl table from priv_Userinternal to priv_userinternal, and added a check for table names (lowercase is the rule!) error.log moved into the log directory
 Changed mysqldump invocation to verbose mode (at least for the duration of the beta) in order to ease the troubleshooting of backup failures.
 Increased memory_limit for the setup to 64 MB